 The fact the patient didn’t really need the medication in the first place is immaterial.
 A better course of action would be to tell them to stop time-wasting and put less faith in drugs that have all manner of side-effects.
 I forget who said it now, but I recall someone that quipped: if you take a cold remedy you’ll get better in seven days, but if not you’ll be better in about a week.

 Introducing non-natural, so-called ‘remedies’ into an otherwise healthy system that would repair itself over time is foolhardy.
 Worse, starting on the lowest rung of the ladder with the cheapest, least effective products leads to a pool of people swimming in the drugs, leading to more people building immunity to their effects, leading to bugs mutating to survive, leading to more research required, and more environmental damage to synthesise pills that circumvent the latest strain.

 The entire system is set up to be self-sustaining and to boost business.
 Money.
 Money.
 Money.

 As more drugs are manufactured, there are more unknowns.
 Of course, the drug companies tell you their drug is safe if used correctly.
 Sure, it might be.
 They’ve tested it ad nauseum in isolation.
 But it’ll have side-effects.
 It has to.
 It’s a foreign object in an otherwise balanced system; an additive to the invasion that was already afflicting the body.
-It’ll interact with some people in one way and others in a different way that nobody can predict, never taking the person’s disposition or spiritual outlook into account.
+It’ll interact with some people in one way and others in a different way that nobody can predict.
 One size never fits all.
+And they never take the person’s disposition or spiritual outlook into account.

 Combined with resistance, the cocktail effect poses more of a health risk than leaving you to get better of your own accord.